-63. Members should include all such shareholdings held, either personally, or with or on behalf of their spouse or dependent children, in any public or private company.
+61. Members should include all such shareholdings held, either personally, or with or on behalf of their spouse, partner or dependent children, in any public or private company.
 Members should not specify the value of the shares or the percentage of shares in a company that are owned, other than by indicating whether the shareholding falls under category 4(a) or 4(b).

-67. Pensions are not in themselves registrable (see paragraph 57 above), but identifiable holdings in a self-invested personal fund are registrable in either this category or category 5 as appropriate if of registrable value.
+65. Pensions are not in themselves registrable (see paragraph 57), but identifiable holdings in a self-invested personal fund are registrable in either this category or category 5 as appropriate if of registrable value.

 Category 5: Land and property

-Any land or property (a) which has a capital value of more than £250,000 (but excluding any personal residences of members and their spouses), or (b) from which an income of more than £5,000 a year is derived.
+Any land or property (a) which has a capital value of more than £250,000 (but excluding any personal residences), or (b) from which an income of more than £5,000 a year is derived.

 Category 6: Sponsorship

 Any form of financial or material support received as a member of the House of Lords, the value of which amounts to more than £500, from a single source, whether as a single donation, multiple donations or services in kind.